samliew/SO-mod-userscripts/README.md

 <br>

-## Recommended for moderators
+## Recommended

-These are highly recommended.
+These are highly recommended for moderators.
 Minor changes to the UI/defaults makes your mod life easier by a *huge* amount (saving clicks, or having to hunt for a particular link/mod feature, or displaying more info upfront).
 Click these to jump to their descriptions below:

 - [Mod User Quicklinks Everywhere](#mod-user-quicklinks-everywhere-)
 - [Mod Popup Dialog Improvements](#mod-popup-dialog-improvements-)